-Barium is a milky fluid that absorbs x-rays .
-Barium is placed into the bowels through the rectum.
+A barium enema is an x-ray of the lower intestines.
+Barium is a milky fluid that absorbs x-rays.
+It is placed in the bowels through the rectum.
 This is called an enema.
-Barium coats the lining of the lower intestines.
-This makes that area easier to see on an x-ray.
+This makes the area easier to see on an x-ray.

 |Copyright © Nucleus Medical Media, Inc.|

 This procedure is done to look for problems in the lower intestines, such as:

 Problems are rare, but all procedures have some risk.
 Some people may have an allergic reaction to the barium or latex tube used during the test.

 The care team may meet with you to talk about:

 - Any allergies you may have, such as to barium or latex